-“Cantor” [(Hebrew hazan, plural hazanim; but see below) is the term used in English for] the prayer leader in the synagogue.
+“Cantor” is the term used in English for the prayer leader in the synagogue.
 In rabbinic times [first century BCE to the end of the Talmudic period in the sixth century], many people were unfamiliar with the prayers, and so in public worship a man well versed in the liturgy would recite the prayers aloud with the congregation responding to his benedictions with “Amen,” this being considered as if they themselves had offered the prayers.
-Even after the wide dissemination of the Prayer Book, the institution of the prayer leader was continued, so that the prayers were then recited by both the congregation and the reader.
+Even after the wide dissemination of the prayer book, the institution of the prayer leader was continued, so that the prayers were then recited by both the congregation and the reader.

 The hazan was not a special functionary.
 Any member of the congregation was qualified to lead the congregation in prayer.
 But in the course of time, specially qualified persons were favored to act as hazanim.
-The term “cantor,” adopted by Western Jews in modern times, is not found in the traditional sources and is used chiefly for a man [for a woman, hazzanit] with special musical qualifications who sings accompanied by a choir.
+The term “cantor,” adopted by Western Jews in modern times, is not found in the traditional sources and is used chiefly to describe a man or woman with special musical qualifications who sings accompanied by a choir.
 The modern cantor is a special salaried official.
 In this [article] the term “cantor” is used to denote every variety of prayer leader.

 Who Is the Ideal Cantor?